 In the result of this simple balloon style presented above, the colour changed and the font family remains the same for the whole content.
-This is a basic example of BalloonStyle edition.
+This is a basic example of the BalloonStyle edition.

-4. SUMMARY – DESCRIPTION OR BALLOONSTYLE?
+4. SUMMARY – DESCRIPTION OR BALLOON-STYLE?

 So I have shown you 2 ways of content management in .kml files.
 Both in the ‘<Description>’ and ‘<BalloonStyle>’ you can input wide front-end elements, which should work without the problem in Google Earth software.

-Our the most curious thing at this moment is how it will behave when we take it everywhere i.e back to some interactive map builder or to Google Maps API.
+The most curious thing at this moment is how it will behave when we take it everywhere i.e back to some interactive map builder or to Google Maps API.
 Will we enjoy our work?
 Or what important thing is to be found regarding these two major XML fields?

 Checking the files in Google MyMaps, we can see that most of our work has been lost.
 However is it the reason to worry about?

 Google MyMaps has an interesting option.
-Each map created there has a “Data Table“, which is something like Excel spreadsheet data composed of 2 basic columns: a name of the placemark and its description.
+Each map created there has a “Data Table“, which is something like Excel spreadsheet data composed of 2 basic columns: the name of the placemark and its description.

 If we have data including our HTML or JS work, as before.
 It will look messy, and basically not really useful for the next job with data manipulation.
 Else we put everything into ‘<BalloonStyle’> instead, leaving only some important stuff in the description.
 Let’s compare our 2 jobs below (Pic.
 35, 36).

 As you see above, an HTML or JS edition in the ‘<Description>’ section doesn’t look good in Google MyMaps.
-The data table looks completely messy and rather not useful for further data manipulation, unlike to lower example, done in ‘<BalloonStyle>’ section.
+The data table looks completely messy and rather not useful for further data manipulation, unlike to lower example, done in the ‘<BalloonStyle>’ section.
 There basic information included in the ‘<Description>’ looks really fine and easy to work with in the future.